lmfit/lmfit-py/doc/parameters.rst

 that takes the values of the fitting variables and calculates either a scalar value to be minimized or an array of values that is to be minimized in the least-squares sense.
-For many data fitting processes, the least-squaers approach is used, and the the objective function should return an array of (data-model), perhaps scaled by some weighting factor such as the inverse of the uncertainty in the data.
+For many data fitting processes, the least-squares approach is used, and the the objective function should return an array of (data-model), perhaps scaled by some weighting factor such as the inverse of the uncertainty in the data.
 For such a problem, the chi-square (:math:`\chi^2`) statistic is often defined as: